 One teaspoon of soil can contain millions of beneficial bacteria, fungi and micro-organisms that are hard at work to create a healthy soil environment.
 Our programs enrich and feed those beneficial organisms so they can work harder to sustain our desired crop of lawn.
 Our programs rely heavily on composting, aerating and seeding to promote active healthy soils.
 Traditional and synthetic lawn products actually work to sterilize the soil and eliminate the good guys, making your lawn dependent on products and natural resources.

 Part of our approach to organic lawn is a thorough site analysis to determine what site characteristics are assets or limitations for the lawn.
-We apply our organic land care (these words should click them back to the organic land care page) principles in our organic lawn care programs.
+We apply our organic land care principles in our organic lawn care programs.
 We also consider the total square footage of traditional turf you need.
 A good organic lawn program always incorporates traditional turf alternatives that can be much more sustainable.
 Low mow fescue meadows, wildflower meadows, moss and sustainable plantings may be much more suited to your site than a traditional blue grass lawn.

 Here in Connecticut the threat of tick-borne diseases is very real and can be life shattering.
 We have many proven methods of controlling tick activity.
 We offer three different levels of control, completely organic, natural and synthetic.